golemfactory/golem-sdk-docs/README.md

-# MOD Golem SDK Docs
+# NEW Golem SDK Docs

 The repo consist of two main branches, `master` and `prod`.